 Generation of the Password Element with ECC groups

 The Password Element of an ECC group (PWE) shall be generated in a random hunt-and-peck fashion.
 A counter, represented as a single octet and initially set to one (1), is used with the peer identities and the password to generate a password seed.
 The password seed shall then be stretched using the key derivation function (KDF)(Ed) from 8.5.1.5.2 to the bit length of the prime number from the group definition with the Label of “SAE Hunting and Pecking” and the Context being the prime.
 If the resulting password value is greater than or equal to the prime, the counter shall be incremented, a new password seed is derived and the hunting-and-pecking shall continue.
 If the password value is less than the prime it shall then be used as the x-coordinate of a curve and the equation for the curve shall be checked to see if a solution for y exists.
 If no solution exists, the counter shall be incremented, a new password-seed shall be derived and the hunting-and-pecking shall continue.
 If a solution exists, there will be two possible values for y.
 The password seed is used to determine which one to use.
 If the LSB of the password seed is equal to the LSB of y returned as the solution to the quadratic equation then the PWE shall be (x, y) otherwise the PWE shall be (x, p – y).

+NOTE—the probability of finding PWE is (p/r)n after n iterations of the “hunting and pecking” loop which rapily approaches zero (0) as n increases.

 Algorithmically this process can be described as follows:

 found = 0;